shinesoleil/orderingFourth/README.md

 1. return 200 when GET product by product id
  e: 5 min
- r: 10
+ r: 10 min
  reason: complete tasking 3 at the same time

 2. return 404 when GET product by product id fails
  e: 5 min
+ r: 3 min

 3. return product when GET product by product id
  e: 10 min
+ r: 0 min
+ reason: already done in task 1.

 * ###/users

 1. return 201 when POST user
- e:

-2. create user with name and find by userId
- e:

-3. return 201 when POST user with name
- e:
+ e: 8 min

-4. create user with parameters and find by userId
+2. create user with parameters and find user by user id
- e:
+ e: 20 min

-5. return 201 when POST user with parameters
+3. return 201 when POST user with parameters
- e:

-6. return 500 when POST user parameters are not valid
- e:
+ e: 10 min

-7. return 200 when GET users
+4. return 200 when GET users
- e:
+ e: 3 min

-8. find users
+5. find all users
- e:
+ e: 6 min

-9. return a list of users when GET users
+6. return a list of users when GET users
- e:
+ e: 5 min

 * ###/users/{userId}

-1. return 200 when GET by userId
+1. return user when GET user by user id
- e:
+e: 10 min

 2. return 404 when GET by userId fails
- e:

-3. return user when GET by userId
- e:
+ e: 5 min

 * ###/users/{userId}/orders